Nora's Story, depicting an integrated care for older people

 The sustainability of these health and social care strategies are clearly under stress.
 The life expectancy of females and males have grown significantly over the past few decades particularly for those aged 75 and above ( 29% and 39% respectively).
 There is an expected growth of 60% more people aged over 65 in the next ten years, with the population over 85 to double.
 In order to meet the needs of the later, a 15% increase in resources will needed by 2021, in order to meet this demand.
 People aged over 65 generally occupy 50% of acute hospital inpatient bed days, this is projected to increase greatly in the coming years; at this rate a required increase in beds is needed, at a rate equivalent to building a new midsize hospital every day for the next ten years.

-Or would you like to contact us?
+Would you like to contact us?
 We would be delighted to get in touch with you.
-You can find all relevant address information on our Contact page or follow us on the social platforms.
+You can find relevant contact information below.
+Why not follow us on twitter